Glossary

 Life cycle assessment

-The life cycle assessment is a systematic analysis and evaluation of the potential environmental impact of products over their entire life cycle.
+ife cycle assessment (LCA) is a systematic analysis and evaluation of the potential environmental impact of products over their entire life cycle.

 Liquidity